icy/bash-coding-style/README.md

   and the name when the variable is used (e.g, `$_this_is_a_variable`).
   This makes your code more readable, esp. when there isn't color support on your source code viewer.
-* Any local variables inside a function definition must be declared with a `local` statement.
+* Any local variables inside a function definition should be declared with a `local` statement.

 Example